BuIlDaLiBlE/BetterHI3Launcher/README.md

 > [!NOTE]
 > * Set the merge branch to `dev` when creating a PR
-> * The project is made with Visual Studio 2019, so there could be problems on a different version of Visual Studio
->   * That said, if you do use a different version then you should not include any project changes in your PR

 You can also contribute by translating the launcher into a language you speak. **Please only contribute languages the launcher doesn't yet have!
 Check the issues for existing contributions.**